xerodotc/vi.satou.ch/index.md

 and improve our standard of living.
 I'm also stand for people's freedom, liberty and democracy.
 I'm against internet censorship and violation of privacy.

-I like Japanese subcultures (i.e. anime, manga, music, games, seiyuus, and concerts).
+I like Japanese pop cultures (i.e. anime, manga, music, games, seiyuus, and concerts).

 ### Profile and Portfolio